allebone/help.omni.af.mil/docs/PEX/Training.md

 Import a task list

 1. Menu > Training > Qualification > Setup > Task List Builder 2.
-PEX al ows you to import Task Lists that were created at the Headquarters or other units into your own PEX Database.
+PEX all ows you to import Task Lists that were created at the Headquarters or other units into your own PEX Database.
 Click Additional Task List Actions and select Import Task List from the menu.
 Only Files Types with .QTTASKLIST can be imported.

 271